-1. Demutualization of exchanges and factors of exchanges' evolutions
+2.1.
+Demutualization of exchanges and factors of exchanges' evolutions

 In the past, exchanges were mutually owned and operated by their members, including traders, brokers, and market makers.
-In the last two decades many exchanges have demutualized, resulting in exchanges becoming for-profit companies no longer owned and operated by their members.
+In the last two decades many exchanges have demutualized, resulting in exchanges becoming for-profit companies that are no longer owned and operated by their members.
 Today, most major exchanges are publicly traded or privately owned companies.
 In some jurisdictions, regardless of the change in ownership structure, exchanges continue to be self-regulatory organizations.

-Exchanges' transition to for-profit business models and increased competition have incentivised exchanges to expand their activities, as well as their cross-border presence and affiliations.
-The following factors may have also contributed to these developments:
+Changes in information technology in financial markets, introduction of new competitors, and rising capital costs associated with these changes were among the reasons that led the exchanges to be demutualized.
+Also, exchanges' transition to for-profit business models and increased competition have incentivised exchanges to expand their activities and their cross-border presence and affiliations.
+The following factors may have contributed to these developments:

 - the focus on lowering costs, which may have impacted revenues and incentivised exchanges to pursue new business strategies.
 In particular, to diversify their revenues streams, some exchanges have expanded their business lines, including directly providing technology services (in terms of connectivity services, provision of trading platforms to third parties, etc.) and/or other ancillary services to their members, participants and/or other trading venues.
-Another factor may have been the desire to mitigate financial risks that could result from reliance on a single activity; - in certain instances, the development of a mergers and acquisitions (M&A) strategy through the acquisition of other (domestic and/or foreign) entities and the consequent optimisation of IT systems and services and human resources.
-In some instances, this has been achieved through the development of common trading platforms across different exchanges and/or trading venues operated by the same Exchange Group;
+Another factor may have been the desire to mitigate financial risks that could result from reliance on a single activity; - in certain instances, the development of a mergers and acquisitions (M&A) strategy through the acquisition of other (domestic and/or foreign) entities - and the consequent optimisation of IT systems and services and human resources.
+In some instances, this has been achieved through the development of common trading platforms across different exchanges and/or trading venues operated by the same Exchange Group; - increased competition, which has developed in some jurisdictions partly as a result of changes in the legal framework governing the trading venue perimeter and regulatory obligations.
+Exchanges face competition from new types of trading venues and platforms, including bilateral systems that may be, in general, less regulated, or regulated differently, than Exchanges.
+Furthermore, there is competition between lit and dark trading platforms, considering also the evolution of the legal framework in different jurisdictions.
+Finally, exchanges compete with new entrants from other sectors (such as tech companies); and technological advancements and the employment of new technologies in the markets and, in particular, the exponential expansion of electronic trading.

-&lt;sup>5 Most IOSCO jurisdictions surveyed have demutualized exchanges (i.e. Australia, Brazil, Canada, France, Hong Kong, Italy, Kuwait, Malaysia, Netherlands, Romania, Singapore, Spain, Sweden, Turkey, UK, U.S.).
+&lt;sup>5 Most IOSCO jurisdictions surveyed have demutualized exchanges (i.e. Australia, Brazil, Canada, France, Hong Kong, Italy, Kuwait, Malaysia, Netherlands, Romania, Singapore, Spain, Sweden, Türkiye, UK, U.S.).
 Some jurisdictions have both mutually owned and demutualized exchanges (China, Japan, Mexico, Switzerland).